ayanalamMOON/Time-Table-Generotor-Final/docs/Backend.md

 3. **Pydantic**: Used for data validation and serialization.
 4. **TensorFlow**: Used for the AI model to predict timetables.
 5. **Motor**: An asynchronous MongoDB driver for Python.
-6. **Uvicorn**: An ASGI server used to serve the FastAPI application.
+6. **Hypercorn**: An ASGI server used to serve the FastAPI application.

 ## Technologies Used